Today’s lomi lomi salmon recipe may take some time to make, but it’s actually simple and requires only minimal effort. Let’s begin!

 In the Hawaiian language, the word “lomilomi” means kneading or massaging.
 The name hints at the technique used to prepare the salmon.

 Traditionally, Lomi lomi is made with homemade salted salmon.
 A particular type of Hawaiian salt is rubbed onto a salmon fillet to cure it.

-This cured fish has an enjoyable texture and addictive flavor.
+Similar to our healthy, low-calorie ceviche, this cured fish has an enjoyable texture and addictive flavor.
 We’re willing to bet that once you take a bite, you won’t be able to stop.